aqboopy/team125/README.md

 About us page: not included in submission

-Book Now page: to be done, debs
+Book Now page: to be done, debs / penda

 Events page: not included in submission